TeamFAPS/PSVita-RE-tools/README.md

 ---
 To reverse PSVita, you need some dumps of the PSVita modules.
 These dumps are either memory dumps (St4rk's vitadump) or decrypted SELF (zecoxao's vitadump).

-Now you also have a ALL IN ONE solution : VDump.
+Now you also have a ALL IN ONE solution: vDump.
 But in case you want to decrypt quickly a lot of SELFs, you will keep using zecoxao's vitadump.

 zecoxao's vitadump outputs only compressed segments.
 But to reverse, you have to use decompressed segment, or better : ELF file format.

 So when you have segments and want to transform them into an ELF, use this tool.

-The output .elf are valid for RE and they can be rebuilded to SELF if needed using vita-make-fself.
+The output .elf are valid for RE and they can be rebuilded into SELF if needed using vita-make-fself.
 \nPlease read the provided README.txt for How to use informations.